Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 snake plant

-The snake plant’s leaf initially turned yellow before brown with a mushy rotten texture due to overwatering.
+This is my photo of my friend’s snake plant’s leaf that initially turned yellow before brown with a mushy, rotten texture due to overwatering.

-It is far easier to revive an underwatered snake plant rather than an overwatered plant so if in doubt, always delay watering.
+I can tell you from personal experience it is far easier to revive an underwatered snake plant rather than an overwatered plant, so if in doubt, always delay watering.

 How Often to Repot Snake Plants?

-Snake plants are relatively slow growing so you can repot them once every 3 or 4 years.
-The roots do not mind being pot-bound for a year or two, however, if the roots are visible above the soil surface then this is a good time to repot your snake plant.
+Snake plants are relatively slow-growing, so you can re-pot them once every 3 or 4 years.
+I find the roots do not mind being pot-bound for a year or two; however, if the roots are visible above the soil surface, then this is a good time to repot your snake plant.

-When repotting it is important to use a pot that is only one pot size bigger (2 inches larger in diameter) to avoid ‘over potting’ which can cause the soil to dry out too slowly for snake plants to tolerate.
+When repotting, it is crucial to use a pot that is only one pot size bigger (2 inches larger in diameter) to avoid ‘over potting,’ which can cause the soil to dry out too slowly for snake plants to tolerate.

-However, it is possible to grow snake plants in any pots as long as there are drainage holes in the base.
+However, it is possible to grow snake plants in any pot as long as there are drainage holes in the base.
+Still, if you have problems growing succulents (like a lot of people do!), then I would always recommend that you plant your snake plant in a breathable terracotta or clay pot.

-Always use a well-draining potting medium when repotting snake plants such as a specialized ‘succulent and cacti potting soil’ which contains grit and perlite to create a porous texture and well-draining structure which replicates the snake plant’s native soil in its natural habitat.
+Always use a well-draining potting medium when repotting snake plants, such as a specialized ‘succulent and cacti potting soil’ which contains grit and perlite to create a porous texture and well-draining structure that replicates the snake plant’s native soil in its natural habitat.

 However, when I used to work at a commercial garden nursery, we used to use ‘succulent and cacti fertilizer’ which has all the nutrients the snake plant needs at the right concentration to boost growth.